|

 The most useful way

-to use EFT to treat issues in our lives is to locate the early
+to use EFT to treat issues in our lives is to locate the

 events that caused the issue.
 Once those core memories are